innolitics/rdm/rdm/init_files/documents/test_record.md

 # Purpose

-The purpose of this document is to record the status of the software tests run for {{ device.name }}.
+The purpose of this document is to record the status of the software tests run for {{device.name}}.

 # Scope

-The scope of this document is the software system within the {{ device.name }} product.
+The scope of this document is the software system within the {{device.name}} product.

 # Verification